Dogino/Discord-Phishing-URLs/README.md

 ## Currently known scams and what to do

-TL;DR table of currently known scams, look below for a detailed explaination.
+TL;DR table of currently known scams, look below for a detailed explanation.

 |  | Type of Scam | Method | Result | What to do |
 |---|---|---|---|---|